-Can You Use Urine from the Opposite Sex to Pass a Drug Test?
+Can You Use Urine from the Opposite Sex?

 On the surface, the urine of men and women looks similar.
 Both are primarily water-based with some nitrogenous waste materials.
 It is once we look closer that we notice the differences, in the presences of sex hormones, pH, blood, and even reproductive cells.

 While even the cheap tests will reveal a slight discrepancy in the composition of your pH and specific gravity, it is unlikely that there will be enough of a red flag that testers would declare a false sample.

 Also, companies are unlikely to test for gender because the results would not provide them useful information, and the cost of those tests would be higher.